 Electric Blue Margarita Recipe – the perfect 4th of July Cocktail

-This cocktail is perfect for your 4th of July festivities – that blue will fit perfectly into your red, white and blue decor!
+This cocktail is the perfect 4th of July recipe – that blue will fit perfectly into your red, white and blue decor!
 I also love that margaritas are cocktails you shake – it adds some fun and flare to any gathering!

 Top tips for making this Blue Margarita Recipe

 - Use the best Blue Curacao.
 BOLS is absolutely second to none!!

 - Use fresh lime juice – it makes all the difference!

 - Shake all of the ingredients for a good 20-30 seconds to ensure they are mixed well.